eggjs/egg-socket.io/README.md

 #### uws

-**Note:** `uws` has been deprecated, please find another reliable library instead.
+**Note: `uws` isn't supported in Nodejs 10.x or later version by experiment, and it has been deprecated, please find another reliable library instead.**

-If you want to replace the default `ws` with [uws](https://github.com/uWebSockets/uWebSockets), you can config like this:
+If you insist using [uws](https://www.npmjs.com/package/uws) instead of the default `ws`, you can config like this:

 ```js
 exports.io = {